 About the Childhood Eye Cancer Trust (CHECT)

-CHECT is a small but growing UK-wide charity for families and individuals affected by retinoblastoma (Rb).
-Established for 25 years, the charity provides support and information, funds research and raises public awareness of this rare cancer.
+CHECT is a small but growing UK-wide charity for families and individuals affected by retinoblastoma.
+Established for more than 27 years, the charity provides support and information, funds research and raises public awareness of this rare cancer.
 We also seek to influence policy to improve diagnosis, treatment and follow up experiences for those affected.
 Our current streams of work include developing support services for teenagers and young people and raising awareness of this devastating cancer amongst frontline healthcare professionals.
 To learn more go to www.chect.org.uk